 As you explore how to best lead your team, continue to train and develop your skills and approach.
 A great way to do this is by asking questions of yourself.
 These questions will hopefully lead to improvements of your shortcomings and explorations of your successes.
 Read this blog post for some great example questions.

 Just as you want your team to stay relevant and up-to-date on the latest industry trends, you should master your responsibilities.
-By reading research, learning emerging techniques, and attending appropriate seminars and conferences on leadership, you will begin to cultivate an environment that respects knowledge and intellectual advancement.
+By reading research, learning emerging and effective sales leadership techniques, and attending appropriate seminars and conferences on leadership, you will begin to cultivate an environment that respects knowledge and intellectual advancement.
 These traits not only reflect well on you, but they will help your team to grow as a unit.

 We at Sandler understand the dynamic of a constantly morphing workplace.
 With the growth of the multigenerational environment we all work in, it’s important now more than ever to revolutionize your leadership skills.
 By taking it back to the basics, learning more about your team’s priorities and motivations, and continuing your quest for learning, you can make sure you don’t fall behind in this rapidly changing landscape.